 - Ankle Replacement (Ankle Arthroplasty).
 Ankle replacements can produce significant pain relief, however, as the biomechanics of the ankle joint will predispose to failure of the prosthesis over time, ankle replacements are often reserved for older patients who are relatively less active.
 They may be appropriate for patients that have other fusions in their hindfoot as well.

-- Realignment of Deformities.
-Occasionally, ankle arthritis will be caused by a deformity below the ankle joint (ex. severe flatfoot) or above the ankle joint (ex. old tibia fracture that has healed crookedly), which leads to a concentration of force in a localized area of the ankle joint (and subsequent wearing out of cartilage in this area).
-In some situations (ex. relatively young patients), these patients may be candidates for surgery (ex. a calcaneal osteotomy), which corrects their deformity and thereby redistributes the load to an area of the ankle joint where the cartilage is still preserved.
+- Realignment of deformities.
+Occasionally, ankle arthritis will be caused by or associated with a deformity below the ankle joint (ex. severe flatfoot) or above the ankle joint (ex. old tibia fracture that has healed crookedly), which leads to a concentration of force in a localized area of the ankle joint (and subsequent wearing out of cartilage in this area).
+In some situations (ex. relatively young patients), these patients may be candidates for surgical procedures such as cutting into bone (osteotomy) to realign the bones (ex. a calcaneal osteotomy).
+This corrects their deformity and thereby redistributes the load to an area of the ankle joint where the cartilage is still preserved.